The 2025 CLRM Agenda

 10:45 AM – Managing Change Orders & Contingencies – How are lenders handling change orders, contingency utilization, and unexpected cost increases in their construction loans?
 This session will explore best practices for assessing cost adjustments, structuring contracts to minimize mid-project surprises, and navigating GC and architect-driven budget impacts.

-Lisa Ward, LEED AP, CPC, VP, Construction Risk, JPMorganChase; Jackie Bogdan, Director, SBA Loan Services, CrossFirst Bank; Jeremy Glassman, Managing Director, Lument Real Estate Capital, LLC; and Brooke Bright, Vice President | Assistant Director of Construction Risk Management, U.S. Bank
+Lisa Ward, LEED AP, CPC, VP, Construction Risk, JPMorganChase; Jackie Bogdan, Director, SBA Loan Services, CrossFirst Bank; Jeremy Glassman, Managing Director, Lument Real Estate Capital, LLC; Brooke Bright, Vice President | Assistant Director of Construction Risk Management, U.S. Bank; Rene Coronado, Assistant Vice President, FHA Construction, Berkadia; Amy Weatherly, Sr. Asset Manager, PGIM

-Chief Economist, Associated General Contractors of America
+Ken Simonson, Chief Economist, Associated General Contractors of America

 12:30 PM – Lunch & Case Study: The Populus Hotel from Start to Finish – The first carbon positive hotel build in the United States, right here in Denver.
 With innovative sustainability, biophilic architecture, natural materials, and original art this project combined the love of nature in every step of the process.
 A first hand look at the project from concept, through financing and execution.

-AJ NosekPrincipal, National Client Manager, Partner ESI; Chris Erickson, President, Colorado Region, Banc of California; and Michael Koehler, Senior Project Manager, The Beck Group; Jon Buerge, President, Urban Villages
+AJ NosekPrincipal, National Client Manager, Partner ESI; Chris Erickson, President, Colorado Region, Banc of California; Michael Koehler, Senior Project Manager, The Beck Group; Jon Buerge, President, Urban Villages

 1:45 PM – CRE Insurance Trends & Strategies – This panel will examine the key factors driving increased CRE insurance premiums, including market trends and lender perspectives.
 Experts will discuss PML modeling for named storm coverage, deductible trends for catastrophic events, and the timing of Builder’s Risk policies.
 The discussion will also cover how the ASTM E3429-24 standard can help reduce insurance costs and explore ways lenders and insurers can work together to streamline the insurance process and set clearer expectations.